Nursing Informatics Schools

 University of Utah

 Students can complete the MS in nursing informatics degree available at the University of Utah online or on-campus, full or part-time.
-Students will collaborate on informatics projects with highly-regarded faculty.
+They will collaborate on informatics projects with highly regarded faculty.

 This program is one of the first in the United States.
 It provides students with clinical learning opportunities to prepare for future work as nurse informaticists and other clinical leadership positions.
 A 15-credit hour interdisciplinary informatics certificate program is also available.